 2.4.
 Animal material

-Female virgin rats of reproductive age (8 weeks) and fertile males of Wistar albino (Rattus norvegicus), weighing 150 ± 4 g, were obtained from Yaoundé, Cameroon and kept in the animal house of the University of Bamenda for one week before initiation of the experiments for acclimatization.
+Female virgin rats of reproductive age (8 weeks) and fertile males of Wistar albino (Rattus norvegicus), weighing 150 ± 4 g, were obtained from the animal house of the University of Yaounde, Cameroon and kept in the animal house of the University of Bamenda for one week before initiation of the experiments for acclimatization.
+The use of animals in this study was approved by the Departmental Scientific Committee (024/2023/DSC/ZOOS/FS/UBa).
 Rats were handled according to the Cameroon National Veterinary Laboratory guideline on the use of laboratory animals for scientific research as a reference by the approval and health control No 003/19 CCS/MINEPIA/RD-NW/DDME/SSV.

 2.5.
 Pretest selection of animals.